 Who actually pays estate tax

-The federal estate tax only applies to estates worth more than $13.61 million (2024 threshold).
-Fewer than 0.2% of estates in the United States owe it.
+For estates of people who die in 2026, the federal estate tax filing threshold is $15 million per individual.
+Fewer than 0.2% of estates in the United States owe federal estate tax.
 Most families face no federal estate tax at all — but there are other taxes that do apply to many estates.

 • Twelve states and DC have their own estate taxes, some starting as low as $1 million.